Epic Leadership Course FAQs

 A: No problem.
 Individuals will be assigned to study groups after registration, and any challenge from any organization is acceptable if it is what you most need to address and would most aid your learning.

-Q: I’m on vacation this summer.
+Q: I will be on vacation during most of the course.
 Can I still take the course?

-A: Everyone will have calendar challenges during the course.
-That is why the course is “self-paced.”
+A: We understand that calendar challenges are a real thing.
+That is why the course is “self-paced” and recorded.
 The content will be available for retrieval at your convenience.
 You can access it day or night, at home, in the office or on the road.
-The live interactive webinar sessions will be also recorded and posted on the Learning Site.
+The interactive application calls will be also recorded and posted on the Learning Site.
+However, if you know that you will miss most of the live application calls we suggest you wait and enroll when you can be present, because the true value of the course is discovered in the applications.

 Q: Is any certification available for attending the course?